lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/17-ecmascript6-assignment-destructuring-function-params/README.md

 ### Use Case 2: declaring the contract of a function
-Using assignment destructuring in function parameters you can *declare* the contract of a function &mdash;
+Using assignment destructuring in function parameters you can *declare* the contract of a function &mdash; that is the shape of the object the function is expecting to receive.

 ```javascript
 // this function requires an object with `brand`, `make` and `model` properties